 Home > Living With CRPS/RSD

-CRPS/RSD is a chronic condition, not a life-threatening one.
+CRPS/RSD is a life-altering chronic condition.
 Living with CRPS/RSD offers many challenges to those who are affected by it.
 Challenges include difficulties with diagnosis, coping strategies after diagnosis, caregiver concerns, differences in the problems faced by adults and youths, insurance, workman’s compensation and other issues.

 What is always at the forefront of any discussion of CRPS/RSD is that it is a condition characterized by one of the most severe levels of pain – 42 out of a possible 50 on the McGill University Pain Scale.